-Contemporary plant biotechnologies and farmer participatory plant breeding have evolved from different disciplines and along different trajectories.
-These two research approaches to improving resource-poor farmers' livelihoods may complement one another in ways which institutional and educational strait-jackets prevent us from capturing.
-The very existence of participatory plant breeding suggests that farmers' landraces do not contain all the useful genetic variation that farmers need, while biotechnology offers new tools for obtaining and managing such variation.
-More and better communication is needed between the two communities to permit increased collaboration, if resource-poor farmers are to benefit as they should.
+Contemporary plant biotechnologies and farmer participatory plant breeding (PPB) have evolved from different disciplines and along different trajectories.
+As approaches to improving rural livelihoods in developing countries, could they complement one another?
+The very existence of PPB suggests that farmers' landraces do not contain all that farmers need; and biotechnology offers new tools for getting and managing variation.